BlissRoms-x86/Documentation/Installation/updating-bliss-os-ag-builds.md

 # Updating Bliss OS/AG builds

-Somethmes you might want to update your Bliss OS/AG install when a new release is pushed out.
+Sometimes you might want to update your Bliss OS/AG install when a new release is pushed out.
 Doing this is simple, as long as you used our documented methods to install.

 **Bootable USB Method:**